 Glen Loo, Managing Principal – Toronto

-Glen has over 30 years experience in economic development and marketing management as an organizational executive and as a consultant.
-He has developed business and operating strategies for local and national organizations and growth programs for many products, services, and ideas.
-Glen is formerly the vice president of marketing at Heritage Canada, a former CEO of the ELMS Learning Centers Ltd. (China/Canada), a partner in Adrenaline Productions Ltd., and a senior consultant with Ernst & Young’s culture and economic development practice.
+Glen has over 35 years experience in community building with extensive hands-on expertise in economic development, marketing and branding management, entrepreneurship, and cultural planning as an organizational executive and as an adviser.
+He has developed business and operating strategies for several hundred local and national organizations and growth programs for many products, services, and ideas.
+Glen is formerly the national vice president of marketing and networking at National Trust for Canada, the designer of the economic development components of the Main Street Canada revitalization program, a former CEO of the ELMS Learning Centers Ltd. (China/Canada), a partner in Adrenaline Productions Ltd., and a senior consultant with Ernst & Young’s culture and economic development practice.
 He managed profit centers at Heritage Canada and the University of British Columbia and the communications groups of Ombudsman Ontario and the Municipality of Metropolitan Toronto.

 Glen is past chair of the board of advisors of Steel Monkeys International (Canada/UK/Belarus), a past director of Open Arms to International Adoption, past trustee of the Toronto Historical Board, past chair of the Red Cross’ blood collection committee, and past member of the Circle of Advisors to the President of the Royal Canadian Academy of Art.
 He has BComm and MBA degrees from the University of British Columbia.